rkrisztian/search/README.md

 A simple search tool supporting multiple file patterns and keywords, and the ability to also do replaces.

-Written primarily for use on Linux & Mac.
-The binary file detection works there only, as [text encoding on Windows is quite different](https://superuser.com/questions/294219/what-are-the-differences-between-linux-and-windows-txt-files-unicode-encoding).
+Written primarily for use on Linux & Mac, but git bash for Windows is also supported.
+The implemented binary file detection does not work natively on Windows, as [text encoding on there is quite different](https://superuser.com/questions/294219/what-are-the-differences-between-linux-and-windows-txt-files-unicode-encoding).

 ### What it does